Distilling Diversity and Control in Diffusion Models: Related Works

 \textbf{Concept Representation:} Research in concept representation for diffusion models has evolved from basic personalization to sophisticated control mechanisms~\cite{zhang2023adding,ye2023ip,gandikota2024concept,mou2024t2i,cao2023masactrl,chefer2023attend}.
 Textual Inversion~\cite{gal2022image} captures the semantics of a concept with learnable embeddings in text space without modifying model weights, allowing personalization with just a few images.
 DreamBooth~\cite{ruiz2023dreambooth} advanced this approach by fine-tuning models with unique identifiers and a specialized prior preservation loss.
 Custom Diffusion~\cite{kumari2023multi} streamlined this process by optimizing only cross-attention layers, reducing storage requirements to just 3\% of model weights while enabling multi-concept customization simultaneously.
 For precise attribute manipulation, Concept Sliders~\cite{gandikota2024concept} introduced low-rank adaptors that create interpretable controls over specific visual attributes like age or weather conditions.
-This technique was expanded in SliderSpace~\cite{gandikota2025sliderspace}, which decomposes visual capabilities into multiple controllable dimensions from a single prompt, enhancing creative exploration.
+This technique was expanded in SliderSpace~\cite{gandikota2025sliderspace}, which decomposes a model's visual variation capabilities, i.e. sample diversity, into multiple controls from a single prompt, enhancing creative exploration.
+Recent works have addressed the issue of suboptimal mode following in finetuned models by implementing an inference-time guidance annealing~\cite{jena2024elucidating}.
 Complementary to these control mechanisms, hierarchical concept trees~\cite{vinker2023concept,avrahami2023break} were developed to enable intuitive exploration of related visual concepts.
 Recent work has also addressed ethical concerns through targeted concept removal techniques by editing selective weights~\cite{gandikota2023erasing, gandikota2024unified, lu2024mace}, redirecting concept representations~\cite{kumari2023ablating, pham2024robust}.
 Since distillation modifies the UNet model of diffusion, in this work, we mainly focus on custom concept and control representations that are captured in UNet modules.
 Our work uniquely explores whether such control mechanisms can be distilled from base to efficient models without additional training.